charmplusplus/charm/doc/charm++/manual.rst

   respectively.

-In distributed approaches, load data is only exchanged among neighboring processors.
-There is no global synchronization.
-However, they will not, in general, provide an immediate restoration for load balance - the process is iterated until the load balance can be achieved.
+In distributed approaches, load data is only exchanged among neighboring processors and there is no messaging outside this local neighborhood.
+However, they will not, in general, provide an immediate restoration for load balance - the process is iterated until the desired load balance can be achieved.

 Listed below are the distributed load balancers: